yujunz/postgres-operator/docs/user.md

 `init_containers` accepts full `v1.Container` definition.

-**Note**: By default, the creation of init containers is disabled.
-They will not get created - even when specified in the manifest - unless the `enable_init_containers` option is set to `true`.
+**Note**: The operator will not launch a cluster if init containers are specified but globally disabled in the configuration.
+The `enable_init_containers` option must be set to `true`.

 ## Increase volume size